 It’s a pretty neat feature that I have used with success.

-A final tip for making panoramas
+A final tip for making panoramic landscape photos

 For scenes with objects moving horizontally in the frame, shoot your frame opposite their motion to avoid multiple occurrences in your photograph.